MOSES * EGYPT * SPAETH

 It never occurred to the researchers in question that this was a matter of a common, religious conception, the themes of which - as mentioned previously - were in reality carried out in cultic rituals in various societies.

-And although it is well-known that ritual dramas or mystery plays were practised in these old cultures, among researchers this practi ce does not seem to have been considered as having any connection with the Moses narrative.
+Although it is well-known that ritual dramas or mystery plays were practised in the ancient cultures, this factually widespread practice does not seem to have been considered by researchers as having any connection with the Moses narrative.

-Sigmund Freud had exposed the theologians and historians' lack of taking it into more serious consideration that name 'Moses' was an Egyptian name.
-It can be added even that the hitherto wide-spread interpretation of the words in the biblical text where the name Moses is claimed to have been a Hebrew play on words is strangely enough implying that Pharaoh’s Daughter mastered the Hebrew language - even to the extent of being able to make puns in this foreign language.
+Sigmund Freud had exposed the theologians' and historians' refraining from taking it into more serious consideration that 'Moses' was an Egyptian name.
+It should even be added that the hitherto widespread interpretation of the words in the biblical text where the name Moses is claimed to have been a Hebrew play on words strangely enough implies that Pharaoh's Daughter mastered the Hebrew language - even to the extent of being able to make puns in this foreign language.

 In Hebrew, Moses is called Moshe, which according to the biblical text of the Book of Exodus (2:10) is, word for word, understood to play on the assumption that Pharaoh's Daughter named him thus, "because she had drawn him out of the water".

-However, the Egyptologists and historians specializing in Egypt, e.g. James Henry Breasted, Alan H. Gardiner, and Eduard Meyer early have confirmed that the name Moses was not Hebrew, but stems from Egyptian usage.
+However, the Egyptologists and historians specializing in Egypt, e.g. James Henry Breasted, Alan H. Gardiner, and Eduard Meyer have confirmed at an early stage that the name Moses was not Hebrew but stems from Egyptian usage.

-In addition, the "Jüdisches Lexikon" ('Hebrew Dictionary', the Herlitz & Kirschner's editions) says on the subject "Moses as a name" that the biblical explanation concerning the claimed Hebrew name Moshe (Moses) should mean 'he who is being drawn out of the water', is a misunderstanding:
+In addition, the "Jüdisches Lexikon" ('Hebrew Dictionary', the Herlitz & Kirschner's editions) says on the subject "Moses as a name" that the biblical influenced explanation concerning the claimed Hebrew name Moshe (Moses) should mean 'he who is being drawn out of the water' is a misunderstanding:

-The Hebrew play on words in the Bible has been created from meshitihua, meaning 'he draws out' - where consequently "he" cannot indicate that Pharaoh's Daughter drew him out of the water.
+The Hebrew play on words in the Bible has been created from meshitihua, meaning 'he draws out' - where consequently the word "he" cannot indicate that Pharaoh's Daughter drew him out of the water.

-This abbreviated form - which was common usage in Egypt - was thus logically based on the names of a number of pharaohs all bearing this sovereign name at that time.
+This abbreviated form - which was common usage in Egypt - was thus consistently based on the names of a number of pharaohs all bearing this sovereign name at that time.

-Many researchers have been astonished that no recognizable traces have been found in Egypt of the presence of Moses and the Exodus - for instance inscriptions about "the Ten Plagues of Egypt" - and find it unlikely that such disasters to the Egyptians should have happened unreported.
+Many researchers have been astonished that no recognizable traces have been found in Egypt of the presence of Moses and the exodus - for instance inscriptions about "the Ten Plagues of Egypt" - and find it unlikely that such disasters to the Egyptians should have taken place unreported.

 However, no known pharaoh has been seen to jeopardize his prestige by advertising major defeats.
-Although many inscriptions in stone exist, another problem is the perishableness of old papyrus writing material - only few manuscripts or parts of texts on papyrus older than 1300 BC are preserved.
+Although many inscriptions in stone exist, a physical source problem is the perishableness of old papyrus writing material - only few manuscripts or parts of texts on papyrus older than 1300 BC are preserved.

-In the light of this, attitudes are improved and so are the possibilities of finding traces of Moses in Egypt - not as a Hebrew, but as an Egyptian.
+In the light of this, modern research into history is continually making progress and may easily changing attitudes and improving the possibilities of finding traces of Moses in Egypt - not as a Hebrew, but as an Egyptian.

-Specimens of ushapti figures, i.e. 'after-death-servants', accessories in Egyptian tombs.
+Specimens of ushapti figures, i.e. 'after-death-servants', requisites in Egyptian tombs.

-fine collection of ushapti figures - and his influence on culture science was indisputable.
+collection of ushapti figures - and his influence on the cultural science was indisputable

 Other researchers believe that biblical texts cannot be used as source material for historical purposes.
 However, it is more likely that the problem stems from insufficient historical knowledge.